This is your first challenge in the Work Better with AutoCAD program.

 What problems do you have with your current workflow?
 Where do you think you can improve it?

-Please discuss in the comment section below.
+Please discuss this in the comment section below.
 If you read this in a feed or the email newsletter, please visit the website and leave your comments there.
-Share your experiences, as they can help others.
-Don’t forget to share obstacles you encounter as well, we might be able to help!
+Please share your experiences, as they can help others.
+Don’t forget to share obstacles you encounter as well; we might be able to help!

-If you are finished, go to next challenge: create an AutoCAD template.
+If you are finished, go to the next challenge: create an AutoCAD template.

-Thank you very much to Michel Mattson for editorial correction!
+Thank you very much to Michel Mattson for the editorial correction!